Diabetes Mellitus

 Diabetes mellitus is a chronic disease with disordered metabolism.
 When we are having carbohydrates (including sugar and starch, etc.), such materials become dextrose after digestion and become glucose as they are absorbed into blood circulation system by the small intestine.
 The pancreas secretes insulin, helping the glucose to enter into cells for use.

-Glucose level rises when there is insufficient insulin secretion or the body cannot make use of the insulin produced.
+Glucose level rises when there is insufficient insulin secretion or the body cannot make use of the insulin produced normally.
 Hyperglycaemia can result in disturbance of fat and protein metabolism, and destruction of varies systems and organs, including: cardiovascular, retina, nerves and kidneys in the long term.

 Standard of blood glucose value